tuhhosg/reupnix/README.md

 ```bash
  is=0 ; would=0 ; while read perm links user group size rest ; do is=$(( is + size )) ; would=$(( would + (links - 1) * size )) ; done < <( \ls -Al /nix/store/.links | tail -n +2 ) ; echo "Actual size: $is ; without dedup: $would ; gain: $( bc <<< "scale=2 ; $would/$is" )"
 ```

+## Authors / License

+All files in this repository ([`reupnix`](https://github.com/tuhhosg/reupnix)) (except LICENSE) are authored/created by the authors of this repository, and are copyright 2023 [Christian Dietrich](https://github.com/stettberger) (`lib/data/*`) and copyright 2022 - 2023 [Niklas Gollenstede](https://github.com/NiklasGollenstede) (the rest).

+See [`patches/README.md#license`](./patches/README.md#license) for the licensing of the included [patches](./patches/).
+All other parts of this software may be used under the terms of the MIT license, as detailed in [`./LICENSE`](./LICENSE).

+This license applies to the files in this repository only.
+Any external packages are built from sources that have their own licenses, which should be the ones indicated in the package's metadata.